-- Sole source of product supply - Outside of our Penang, Malaysia facility, Jabil is our sole source of supply for our tape drives and certain tape automation products.
-Because we are relying on one supplier, we are at greater risk of experiencing component shortages or other delays in customer deliveries that could result in customer dissatisfaction and lost sales, which could materially damage customer relationships and result in lost revenue. - Cost and purchase commitments. - We may not be able to control the costs we would be required to pay Jabil for the products they manufacture for us.
-Jabil procures inventory to build our products based upon a forecast of customer demand that we provide.
-We would be responsible for the financial impact on Jabil of any reduction or product mix shift in the forecast relative to materials that Jabil had already purchased under a prior forecast.
-Such a variance in forecasted demand could require us to pay Jabil for finished goods in excess of current customer demand or for excess or obsolete inventory and generally incur higher costs.
-As a result, we could experience reduced gross margins and larger operating losses based on these purchase commitments. - Quality. - We will have limited control over the quality of products produced by Jabil.
-Therefore, the quality of the products may not be acceptable to our customers and could result in customer dissatisfaction, lost revenue, and increased warranty costs.
+• Sole source of product supply

+In each case, our contract manufacturer is our sole source of supply for the tape drive and/or tape automation products they manufacture for us.
+Because we are relying on one supplier, we are at greater risk of experiencing component shortages or other delays in customer deliveries that could result in customer dissatisfaction and lost sales, which could materially damage customer relationships and result in lost revenue.

+• Cost and purchase commitments.

+We may not be able to control the costs we would be required to pay our contract manufacturers for the products they manufacture for us.
+They procure inventory to build our products based upon a forecast of customer demand that we provide.
+We would be responsible for the financial impact on the contract manufacturer of any reduction or product mix shift in the forecast relative to materials that they had already purchased under a prior forecast.
+Such a variance in forecasted demand could require us to pay them for finished goods in excess of current customer demand or for excess or obsolete inventory and generally incur higher costs.
+As a result, we could experience reduced gross margins and larger operating losses based on these purchase commitments.